 Bridging Loan To Buy A House - Example Of How It Works

-If you've found the property you want to buy and need to move quickly, a bridging loan is a form of finance that's now considered mainstream, used by a wide range of borrowers to help them make an important purchase.
-We look at examples of bridging loans and how they can be used for different types of property purchase.
+If you've found the property you want to buy and need to move quickly, a bridging loan is now considered mainstream and used by many buyers to help them make a house purchase.
+Here, we look at examples of bridging loans and how you can use bridge finance for different property purchase scenarios.

 Buying a house with a bridging loan

 - When you need to move fast - a bridging loan can be set up quickly and allows you to act like a cash buyer.